MahammadRafi06/Migration_micro/my-website/docs/developer-resources/overview.md

 ## Getting Started

-Start with Local Development Environment Setup to configure your development environment, then explore the CLI tools and troubleshooting resources as needed.
+Start with Local Development Environment Setup to configure your development environment.
+Then, explore the CLI tools and troubleshooting resources as needed.
+Each section provides practical guidance with examples and step-by-step instructions to support your development journey.

 Each section provides practical guidance with examples and step-by-step instructions.